obruck/hematoscope/_members/joonas-palosuo.md

   #twitter: oscarbruck
 ---

-Stas (BSc) is studying Bioinformation Technology at the Department of Neuroscience and Biomedical Engineering, Aalto University.
-Stas acts also as an assistant teacher in Python programming at Aalto University.
-Currently, he is working on normalizing images of MGG-stained samples from different slide scanners and clinical centers using generative adversarial networks (GAN).
+Joonas (BSc) is studying Human-Computer Interaction at the Department of Communication and Information Sciences, Aalto University.
+Joonas is the lead designer and programmer of the Hematoscope application.
+Currently, he is working on studying the user experience and making the software as accessible and intuitive to use as possible.